 Georgia Child Labor Laws for Entertainment

-As a result of the growing industry presence, the Georgia Department of Labor revamped their child labor “Rules” in late 2017 .
+As a result of the growing industry presence, the Georgia Department of Labor revamped their child labor “Rules” in late 2017 and has slightly updated them a couple of times since then.
 The law existed before, but the Department of Labor is charged with enforcing those laws with specific guidelines, called Rules.

 Bizparentz, along with many local families had significant input into the new Rules via letters, petitions and public hearings.
 Thank you to all the Georgia parents who made time to get involved!
 The Rules may not be perfect, but they are a vast improvement over the previous versions!

 Entirety of the Rules (free, log in required)

 - Production gets the work permit for each production, called a Child Labor Application for Employment of Minors in Entertainment.
 It must be submitted 5 days prior to commencing production.
 Employers must be “certified” before they can employ a minor.
 As part of the Rule revision, Georgia will be implementing a new electronic system for certification.